openstack-hackathon/training-iot/documentation/Challenge.md

 # MQTT Broker

-Provision a MQTT Broker with Openstack
+Provision a MQTT Broker with Openstack as described under Server MQTT Broker section